 - Altered perception of self

-Because of the insidious effects that long-term usage of benzodiazepines has, it should only be used short-term and under the supervision of a medical professional.
+Because of the insidious effects that long-term usage of benzodiazepines has, it should only for use short-term and under the supervision of a medical professional.
 Unfortunately, though, many people who take benzodiazepines do so for panic disorders, and abusing the drug is quite frequent.
-This is especially dangerous, because detoxing from benzodiazepines is known as being one of the hardest drugs to detox from.
+This is especially dangerous, because detoxing from benzodiazepines has a reputation for being a particularly difficult process.

 When someone becomes addicted to benzodiazepines, he should immediately start a detox from the drug.
 The sooner he does, the better chance he has of detoxing from benzodiazepines with the least amount of withdrawal symptoms.
 The withdrawal symptoms are so extreme they are even known as benzodiazepine withdrawal syndrome.
 These are a group of symptoms that commonly occur when someone is trying to detox from the drug.
 These can be very dangerous and potentially long-term, and include:

 These symptoms don’t happen to everyone who is trying to detox from benzodiazepines, but seem to occur most commonly with people who had long-term hardcore usage.
 This is usually defined as someone who used the drug daily for three months or longer.
 Due to the dangers of detox, addicts should be gradually weaned off the drug with a taper strategy.

 These strategies can be individualized for each patient, depending on the severity of their issues.
 Mainly during withdrawal the addict wants to avoid prolonged withdrawal symptoms like seizures.
 By creating a taper strategy where the addict slowly detoxes from the drug, it decreases the severity of the withdrawal symptoms.
 And, like always, the detox should always happen under the supervision of a medical professional.

 Withdrawal From Benzos